bholloway/omit-tilde-webpack-plugin/README.md

 ## Usage

+Do **not** wrap with `webpack.ResolverPlugin()`, use as a separate plugin.

+Note that the plugin cannot automatically identify modules.
+You will need to give it some means of determining what you will want to ommit tilde for.

+### Node modules or Bower components ###

 In the typical use-case you will want to be able to omit the tilde for all dependencies in your `node_modules`.

+Include the `.json` file that specifies the dependencies.

 ```javascript
 var OmitTildeWebpackPlugin = require('omit-tilde-webpack-plugin');